K. Kamaraj: Chief Minister of Madras (1954–63)

-The education system was reformed to incorporate a new syllabus and the number of working days were increased.
-New institutions of higher education were established including the IIT Madras in 1959.
+The education system was reformed to incorporate a new syllabus and the number of working days was increased.
+New institutions of higher education were established including IIT Madras in 1959.
 The efforts resulted in significant improvement in school enrollment and growth of literacy rates in the state over the decade (18.33% in 1951 to 36.39% in 1961), which earned him the moniker Kalvi Thanthai (Father of education).

 Major irrigation schemes and dams were planned and implemented during his tenure.
 Small and medium-sized enterprises were encouraged to increase the utilization of local resources and electrification support was provided by the Government.
 Public sector industries including Integral Coach Factory at Chennai, Heavy Vehicles Factory at Avadi, Neyveli Lignite Corporation, BHEL at Tiruchirappalli, Manali Refinery, Hindustan Photo Films at Udagamandalam were established.

 Kamaraj remained Chief Minister for three consecutive terms, winning elections in 1957 and 1962.
-By the mid 1960s, Kamaraj noticed that the Congress party was slowly losing its vigor, and he offered to resign the post chief minister to focus on rebuilding the party.
-On Gandhi Jayanti On 2 October 1963, he resigned from the post of the Chief Minister and at the time of resignation, he was the longest serving chief minister in any state in India.
+By the mid 1960s, Kamaraj noticed that the Congress party was slowly losing its vigour, and he offered to resign from the post of the chief minister to focus on rebuilding the party.
+On Gandhi Jayanti, 2 October 1963, he resigned from the post of the chief minister and at the time of resignation, he was the longest serving chief minister in any state in India.